Curriculum

 The student understands the physical foundations, instrumentation, and selected applications of FELs.
 Acquisition of the competence to judge the applicapility and significance of FELs to address problems in X-ray physics.

-• Plasma physics (Kaluza)
+• Plasma Physics (Kaluza)

 Content